Tree-Structured Parzen Estimator: Understanding Its Algorithm Components and Their Roles for Better Empirical Performance: Related Work of Tree-Structured Parzen Estimator

-Furthermore, \shortciteA{tiao2021bore} introduced BORE inspired by TPE.
-BORE replaces the density ratio with a classifier model based on the fact that TPE evaluates the promise of configurations by binary classification. \shortciteA{song2022general} and \shortciteA{oliveira2022batch} built some theories on top of BORE. \shortciteA{song2022general} formally derived the expected improvement when we use a classifier model instead of a regression model.
-While TPE and BORE train a binary classifier with uniform weights for each sample, the expected improvement requires a binary classifier with different weights depending on the improvement from a given threshold. \shortciteA{oliveira2022batch} provided a theoretical analysis of regret using the Gaussian process classifier.
-In contrast to BORE, TPE has almost no theories due to the multimodality nature of KDE and the explicit handling of density ratio.
-To the best of our knowledge, the only theory is about the convergence of the better group $\Dl$. \shortciteA{watanabe2023speeding} showed that $\Dl$ asymptotically converges to a set of the $\gamma^\prime$-quantile ($\gamma^\prime < \gamma$) configurations if the objective function $f$ does not have noise, we use the $\epsilon$-greedy algorithm in Line~\ref{main:background:line:tpe-algo-greedy}, and we use a fixed $\gamma$.
-This result suggests that we should pick a random configuration once in a while although we did not use the $\epsilon$-greedy algorithm because of our severely limited computational settings.
-In this paper, however, we only focus on TPE, but not methods using another classifier such as BORE~\shortcite{tiao2021bore} and LFBO~\shortcite{song2022general}.
+Furthermore, BORE~\shortcite{tiao2021bore} is inspired by TPE.
+BORE replaces the density ratio with a classifier model based on the fact that TPE evaluates the promise of configurations by binary classification. \shortciteA{song2022general} and \shortciteA{oliveira2022batch} build some theories on top of BORE. \shortciteA{song2022general} formally derive the expected improvement for a classifier-based surrogate.
+While TPE and BORE train a binary classifier with uniform weights for each sample, the expected improvement requires a binary classifier with weights proportional to the improvement from a given threshold. \shortciteA{oliveira2022batch} provide a theoretical analysis of regret using the Gaussian process classifier.
+In contrast to BORE, TPE has almost no theories due to the multimodality nature of KDE and the explicit handling of density ratio. \shortciteA{watanabe2023speeding} show that $\Dl$ asymptotically converges to a set of the $\gamma^\prime$-quantile ($\gamma^\prime < \gamma$) configurations if the objective function $f$ does not have noise, we use the $\epsilon$-greedy algorithm in Line~\ref{main:background:line:tpe-algo-greedy}, and we use a fixed $\gamma$.
+To the best of our knowledge, this is the only theory available for TPE.
+This analysis suggests picking a random configuration once in a while, which is, in principle, the $\epsilon$-greedy algorithm.
+However, it is not realistic to use the $\epsilon$-greedy algorithm in practice due to the severely limited computational budget.